MainulDip/KotlinMultiplatformStudy/apps-gradle-deep-dive/README.md

 * When there is a manifest file, `-jar` option needs to be specified, as `java -jar ./build/libs/Gradle-Basic.jar`

+### Java Standard Directory Structure:
+`src/main/java` | any Java source code files, `.java/.kt`
+`src/main/resources` | any files other than `.java` file `src/test/java` | any Java test code files, `.java/.
+`src/test/resources` | resources (non .java files) files for testing

+Usually the package name comes like directory names after main source code, `src/main/java/com/example`

+* `com.domain.package.Class.java` is an established Java convention wherein the namespace is qualified with the company domain in reverse `com.websolverpro`.
+The package/project name names comes after domain.

+A full qualified class name is the namespace followed by the class name, ie, `com.websolverpro.package.MyClass.java`

+The idea is to make sure all package names are unique world-wide, by having authors use a variant of a DNS name they own to name the package.

+email name can also be used for namespace, eg, bob@gmail.com would become com.gmail.bob as namespace.

 ### Next Steps:
 - Get Going With Gradle | course from Tom Gragory
 - Gradle ultimate guide | course from Phillip Lackner